flapstones/Digirati-Tech-Test/README.md

 # David Johnson Digirati Tech Test

-First of download the code and then run
+First of all download the code and cd into the project folder and then run

 ### `npm install`

-In the project directory, you can run:
+You can then run:

 ### `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.